 The ages of boys wearing ruffled collars has varied oiver time.
 In fact untill the early 19th centurt, men might wear ruffled collars.
 The period in which boiys are pergaps best known for wearing ruffled collars was the 1890s and 1900s as well as the early 1910s.
 We note boys up to the teen years wearing them.
 This vasried from family to family.
 They were most common for boys up to about 10 years of age wearing them, but we also see boys of 11 and 12 years of age wearing them.
 It is likely that 13 year olds may have worn them, but it is unlikely that 14 years old who were either entering high school or beginning to work would have worn ruffled collars.
 Assessing ages is diificult because so many available portraits are unidentified.
 Store catalogs also provide some useful information.

 The ruffeled collar was worn by boys in many different countries.
-HBC does not yet have details on variations in country styles.
+HBC does not yet have detailed information on variations in country styles.
+There seem to be substantial similarity in many countries concerning the use of ruffles.
 Certainly the French were a major influence in popularizing the use of ruffles and lace in the 17th century.
 I'm, less sure about the country differences in the use of ruffles and lace for children's clothing in the 19th century.
 We see many boys in America and European countries with small ruffled collars during the mid-19th century.
+Ruffled trim was used with collar-buttoning suits.
+We see many examples in our substantial Amerucan photographic record.
+We also see Canadian example, like John Coll in 1860.
 We know that Mrs. Burnett was influenced by French styles.
 They seem more common in America than any other country because of the emense popularity of the Funtleroy craze.
 We see American boys wearing huge ruffled collars priuarily during the 1890s and 1900s.
 We see German boys wearing small ruffled collars in the mid-19th century.
 A good exampe is a Poznan boy in the 1860s.
 Another German example is two unidentified brothers wearing large ruffeled collars in 1864.

 Ruffled collars are no longer worn by boys, except as costuming for special occasions: